awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-py.md

 In the sample, the method `process_records` has code that shows how a worker can access the record's data, sequence number, and partition key\.

-Kinesis Streams requires the record processor to keep track of the records that have already been processed in a shard\.
+Kinesis Data Streams requires the record processor to keep track of the records that have already been processed in a shard\.
 The KCL takes care of this tracking for you by passing a `Checkpointer` object to `process_records`\.
 The record processor calls the `checkpoint` method on this object to inform the KCL of how far it has progressed in processing the records in the shard\.
 In the event that the worker fails, the KCL uses this information to restart the processing of the shard at the last known processed record\.

 In the case of a split or merge operation, the KCL won't start processing the new shards until the processors for the original shards have called `checkpoint` to signal that all processing on the original shards is complete\.